nextcloud/files_zip/README.md

 # Zipper

 Create zip archives from one or multiple files from within Nextcloud.
-The archive will be created in the background during cron job execution.
+The archive will be created in the background during cron job execution, so make sure that you have setup a regular cron job.
 Once the file has been created, the user will be notified about that.

 ### Development